Visit the Office of the Registrar's website .

 You can find information about ANSC 398 here.

 There are only certain times of the semester you can change concentrations.
 This is generally the week before classes start, the first 2 weeks of classes, and 2 weeks during the middle of the semester.
-For specific dates, visit the College of ACES Student Space .
+For specific dates, visit the College of ACES Academic Programs website .
 If you want to transfer into Animal Sciences, you need to contact Lauren Redman at email@example.com, 217-333-2252, or 188 ASL.
 If you want to transfer out of Animal Sciences, you need to contact the Department you want to transfer into.

 You should visit transferology.com to see whether a course will transfer here, and if it does, what it will transfer here as.